Close

 Insurance

-Your Company has taken appropriate insurance for all assets against foreseeable perils.
+Your Company has taken appropriate insurance for assets against foreseeable perils.

 Statutory Auditors & Auditors' Report